Carl Jung > Resourcess

 The most important of all is the Self, which is the archetype of the Center of the psychic person, his/her totality or wholeness.

 Archetypes also appear in dreams and visions.
-Therefore the greatest deal of Jungian interest in psyche focuses on interpretation of dreams and symbols in order to discover the compensation induced by archetypes as marks of psyche transformation.
+Therefore the greatest deal of Jungian interest in psyche focuses on interpretation of dreams and symbols in order to discover the compensation induced by archetypes as marks of psyche transformation during the analysis.

 Finally, we can describe the collective unconscious as a universal library accessible to all people or the wise (spirit) within man.